-Medicare Advantage plans are private health insurance plans that model tradition Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) plans.
+Medicare Advantage plans are private health insurance plans that model traditional Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) plans.
 If you had health insurance through an employer, you’re already familiar with this type of health insurance.

-There are other types of Medicare Advantage plans, too, including Health Savings Account (HSA), Private Fee For Service (PFFS) and special needs plans.
+There are other types of Medicare Advantage plans, too, including Health Savings Account (HSA), Private Fee For Service (PFFS), and special needs plans.
 HMO and PPO plans are the most common.

 Medicare Advantage (MA) is optional.
 When you enroll in an MA plan you are automatically dis-enrolled from Original Medicare, but don’t let that frighten you.
 All MA plans must provide the same benefits are Medicare Part A and Part B. No exceptions.